Costly Multidimensional Screening: Omitted Proofs

-This is the discrete analog of the virtual surplus function multiplied by $\mu(\theta_j)$.
 Now consider the terms involving $x_{j^*}$.
-Because $o < j^* < g$, there is no IC constraint pointing toward $j^*$.
+Because $o < j^* < g$, there is no IC constraint pointing toward $j^*$ by \Cref{claim:transfer}.
 Therefore, there is only one such term:

 Note that $x_j \in \X$ is feasible to assign to $\theta_{j^*}$.
-Moreover, doing so does not change the shape of $x$ since $x_j \leq x_o$, thus generating a payoff also according to the above formula.
+Moreover, since $x_j \leq x_o$, doing so maintains the form of $\mathbf{T}$ by \Cref{lem:form}, and thus generates a payoff also according to the above formula.
 The fact that $x$ is optimal then implies

 that is,